Skip to main content Skip to navigation Skip to mobile navigation Skip to accessibility tools

 Partnership Board

 These local place-based strategies are based on the things that are most important to local people.
 They will be brought together into an integrated care strategy for West Yorkshire, which will be agreed by our Partnership Board.
 The board is chaired by Cllr Tim Swift.
-Cllr Swift has been a councillor in Calderdale for 16 years and is the leader of the council.
+Cllr Swift has been a councillor in Calderdale for 16 years and is the deputy leader of the council.

 We also have local and West Yorkshire public involvement activities.
 All people’s voices are important.